mohd-adeeb011/Mental-Trauma-Rehabilitation-Platfrom/README.md

 Welcome to our Mental Health Support Platform repository.
 This platform is designed to create a safe and supportive space for individuals facing mental health challenges.
 Whether you're dealing with depression, anxiety, suicidal thoughts, or just need someone to talk to, this platform is here for you.

 # Features
--Community Stories: Share your experiences, stories, and thoughts in a supportive environment.
+* Community Stories: Share your experiences, stories, and thoughts in a supportive environment.
--Resource Access: Find resources, articles, and tips to help manage mental health issues.
+* Resource Access: Find resources, articles, and tips to help manage mental health issues.
--Support Forums: Engage in discussions and connect with others going through similar experiences.
+* Support Forums: Engage in discussions and connect with others going through similar experiences.
--Confidential Assistance: Seek help and guidance from qualified professionals and volunteers.
+* Confidential Assistance: Seek help and guidance from qualified professionals and volunteers.

 # How to run
 Run the Command "python manage.py runserver" in your environment.